xgirma/tyler-react-fundamentals/13/README.md

 # Building a Highly Reusable React Component
-We are going to make this component as reusable as possible, meaning we are going to push this to npm other developers are going to install it as well as use it in their application.
+We are going to make this component as reusable as possible, meaning we are going to push this to npm and other developers are going to install and use it in their application.
+So it should be highly independent.

 ```javascript
 const React = require('react');